WoominM/WoominM/README.md

 ### Glad to see you here.

-I’m a **machine learning researcher** specializing in **computer vision**, passionate about leveraging AI / ML algorithms to tackle industrial challenges and optimize processes.
+I’m a **machine learning research engineer** specializing in **computer vision**, passionate about leveraging AI / ML algorithms to tackle industrial challenges and optimize processes.

 <br>